 And do a little poem.

-They just wanted me to
+They just wanted me to talk for free,

 To make them smile and laugh;